anon-blue/anon.blue/README.txt

 jjjjjjjjjjjjjSBSBSBSBSBSBSBSBS                                V V             HF KShbFHSkljdFVBSHLG          I WILL FUCHK YOU M  JLHFDhgj*bjbbjhhloveu WDLHBFUSYD FuiGF         I WILL FUCK  YOUR FAMILY AND YOUR FRIENDS EVERY DAY
+           sdsdadsss  n Nice to meet you , Mr. zhu jiu hong
                                                         you are a baaaaaa
                                                         sgtgsdfghgfkljgjkjfkgjjj
 rghegrgrghurhguerghrubughbrijXDDDDDDDDDDDwowhat fdgfhjkreehgdhifbdggewsucvf4ihdj